Tomek85s/SpoolEase/README.md

 - Compatibility with your slicer filament settings
 - Serves as backup for your pressure advance settings (for when the printer loses them — and yes, it happens)

-- Supports most common NFC tags - NTAG (recommended 215 and above) and Mifare (no support yet for virtual label feature)
+- Supports most common NFC tags - NTAG (recommended 215 and above) and Mifare Classic (with Mifare no support yet for virtual label feature)
 - Supports data import from and use of Bambu Lab filament RFID tags
 - Supports data import from and use of [OpenPrintTag](https://openprinttag.org/)
 - Supports Bambu Lab X1, P1, A1, H2, P2 product lines with AMS-Lite, AMS, AMS2-Pro and AMS-HT